Jagadish Chandra Barma Basunia

-Jagadish Chandra Barma Basunia is an Indian politician from AITC.
+Jagadish Chandra Barma Basunia is an Indian politician from TMC.
 In May 2021, he was elected as the member of the West Bengal Legislative Assembly from Sitai.
+He is currently serving as the Member of Parliament from Cooch Behar.

 Career

 Barma Basunia is from Sitai, Cooch Behar district.
 His father's name is Kalipada Barma Basunia.
 He passed BA from North Bengal University in 1983 and B.P.Ed. from Amaravati University in 1988.
-He contested in 2021 West Bengal Legislative Assembly election from Sitai Vidhan Sabha and won the seat on 2 May 2021.
+He was elected as Pradhan from All India Forward Bloc.
+He joined AITC in 2011.
+He was elected as the President of Sitai Panchayat Samiti in 2013.
+He contested 2016 West Bengal Legislative Assembly election from Sitai Vidhan Sabha and won the seat on 2 May 2021.